mlenkeit/grunt-task-looper/README.md

 ### Usage examples

-In the following example, the running `loop-task:tests` would first run `grunt serve testrunner:a` followed by `grunt testrunner:b`.
+In the following example, the running `task-looper:tests` would first run `grunt serve testrunner:a` followed by `grunt testrunner:b`.
 Note that these two are run in individual sub-processes.

 Gruntfile.js:
 ```js